12:32 15 February 2012

 There is much more to be done however with disabled fans encountering many frustrations.
 This is especially the case on Match Days due to the neglect of the stadium by the latter owners of the now defunct Chester City.
 Blind people no longer have access to an audio commentary while wheelchair users find their view of the pitch blocked by the dugout roofs and managers/coaches standing in their technical areas (see photo).
 The Inclusive Blues are working with the Directors of the club to resolve these issues.

 In addition, social events are on the agenda.
-In recent months the group has enjoyed the company at their get togethers of Blue's manager Neil Young, captain George Horan and midfield maestro Ashley Williams.
+In recent months the group has enjoyed the company at their get togethers of Blue's managers past and present along with players from the squad.
 Even more exciting social activities are under consideration - watch this space!

 Meanwhile, in future, we have a mandate to oversee and advise on all building developments that Chester FC undertake to ensure they meet the needs of all concerned.

-The Inclusive Blues are still at quite a formative stage in their development therefore we invite anyone with an interest in disability issues (physical and learning) to get involved in shaping the group by attending our next meeting @ 7pm on 22nd June in the Blues Bar.
+The Inclusive Blues are still at quite a formative stage in their development therefore we invite anyone with an interest in disability issues (physical and learning) to get involved in shaping the group by attending our meetings in the Blues Bar - stay tuned to ChesterFC.com for further details on this.

 The more people who get involved with the Inclusive Blues, the more influence disabled fans can have on the direction of the club.
 To get in touch please e-mail email@example.com